MATON - MASTERSOUND

 There is also an article about the virtues and failings of the Fender Princeton Chorus for those who might be interested.
 For now, suffice to say, it was an excellent match for the Maton MS500.
 You can get a lovely Rock crunch or a sublime clean stereo chorus with reverb, without using any additional guitar effects.
 Perfect!

 The Maton MS500 was a an absolute pleasure to play.
 It handled lead and rhythm playing equally well.
 It sounded great playing blues, rock, jazz and fluffy new age.
 I was so impressed with the available sounds that I bought the guitar and amp together.
-With this combo, I can actually gig without any additional effects pedals ... if I have to ;-)
+With this combo, one can actually gig without any additional effects pedals ... if required ;-)

 So lets get down to evaluating the Maton MS500 Mastersound.